tehw0lf/tehwol.fi/README.md

 ## contact-form

-A simple contact form that uses a free service to send emails to a specified address.
-More info: [README](libs/contact-form/README.md)
+A simple contact form that takes a model json and an API callback to provide maximum flexibility (uses ngx-formly) More info: [README](libs/contact-form/README.md)